virtualcell/vcell/README.md

 ## Building VCell
 This VCell github project includes all Java/Python source code required to build both the VCell client and the VCell Server.
-The simulation solver source code is available as a separate project, but the executables currently bundled within this repository for your convenience, but are separately available in the vcell-solvers project (http://github.com/jcschaff/vcell-solvers).
+The simulation solver source code is available as a separate project (http://github.com/jcschaff/vcell-solvers).

 ### Building VCell Client as a standalone tool
 Requirements:  Git, Maven, and Java JDK 1.8 or later